dario-vega/timesten-operator-k8s-livelab/deploy-timesten-cache/deploy-timesten-cache.md

     <copy>kubectl exec -it cachedb-0 -c tt -- /bin/bash</copy>
     ```

 2. Connect to the `mytimestendb` database.
-Attempt to connect to the database as the `sampleuser` user.
 Check that the `PermSize` value of 200 is correct.
-Check that the `sampleuser.emp` table exists.
+Review the cache groups created and query the tables.

     ```
     <copy>ttIsql cachedb</copy>